 David Beckham had scored seven goals in 33 Premier League matches in his first full season as Manchester United won the 1995-96 title.This was not enough to convince Terry Venables to call him up for Euro 96 however, with the manager preferring to go with Darren Anderton and Steve Stone.

 Becks would put his name into the England manager’s mind and everyone else’s on the opening day of the following season when he scored a remarkable goal from the halfway line at Selhurst Park against Neil Sullivan and Wimbledon.Whatever happened to David Beckham after that…

 5. Leicester City win the Premier League

-Prior to the 2015-16 season the Premier League had always been one by the biggest clubs or the biggest spenders.Some say it has been too predictable but last year proved anything but that as minnows Leicester City took the crown.
+Prior to the 2015-16 season, the Premier League had always been one of the biggest clubs or the biggest spenders.Some say it has been too predictable but last year proved anything but that as minnows Leicester City took the crown.